 As a plus,could help to improve your credit score, which in turn will help you chances at getting a better mortgage deal.

 Take control of your spending

 Reining in your spending hits two birds with one stone: it reduces your expenses and shows lenders you’re financially responsible.
 It also.

 Cancel any services or subscriptions you don’t use.
 The gym you haven’t been to in months or that magazine you never read might seem like minor expenses, but you’d be surprised at how much it can all add up.

 More importantly, consider whether you could reduce some of your regular expenses.
 Try looking for cheaper car insurance, or a better deal on your utilities.

-Making a budget helps you manage your money more effectively and keeps your bank balance in check.
+helps you manage your money more effectively and keeps your bank balance in check.
 This shows prospective lenders you can live within your means.

 - affordability checks have become stricter.
 Your lender will decide how much to loan you by calculating not only your income, but also your expenses.